 - 1/2 cup semi-sweet chocolate chunks

 - Prepare a cookie sheet (or two) with parchment or lightly oil it.

 In a medium bowl, whisk together the flours, oats, sesame seeds, baking powder, baking soda, and salt.

 In a large bowl, use a rubber spatula to mix together the oil, tahini, water, maple syrup and vanilla until combined and smooth, if your tahini is thick and chunky just mix well here until everything comes together smoothly.

 Mix in the sugar, then mix in the dry ingredients until combined.
-Add the chocolate and mix until the chocolate is distributed evenly.
+Add the chocolate and pecans and mix until they are distributed evenly.

 Use a tablespoon or small scoop to portion the cookie dough onto the sheets, the dough may be quite soft, place them about 5 or 6 cm apart on the prepared sheet pans.

-Bake one pan at a time for 11-12 minutes, until the edges have set but the centers are still slightly soft.
+Bake one pan at a time for 11-12 minutes, until the edges have set but the centres are still slightly soft.